load testing AWS SQS with GatlingSome of our users asked about load testing AWS SQS with Gatling. Here is a step-by-step guide!

 Amazon Simple Queue Service (SQS) is AWS’s managed message queuing service.

-As of now, Gatling doesn’t have a native SQS support, but still, it’s fairly easy to use Gatling to load test SQS.
+Currently, Gatling doesn't have native SQS support, but still, it's fairly easy to use Gatling to load test SQS.

 AWS provides a library that implements part of the Java Message Service (JMS) API.